Yong511/MWP/README.md

 ## Datasets

-We provide five sample datasets in the folder "dataset" for testing, g1 - g3.
+We provide three sample datasets in the folder "dataset" for testing, g1 - g3.